marcincichocki/breach-protocol-autosolver/docs/faq.md

 Yes, although not directly.
 You must use external tool like [AntiMicro](https://github.com/AntiMicro/antimicro) for gamepad, or [X-Mouse Button Control](https://www.highrez.co.uk/downloads/XMouseButtonControl.htm) for mouse.
 Simply bind gamepad/mouse to output _BPA_'s key bind. **Just make sure that selected gamepad/mouse bind does not interfere with Breach Protocol!**

-### What is the difference between "solve" and "solve with priority"
+### What is the difference between "solve" and "solve with priority"?

 Both will solve _BP_, but the difference is which daemons will be solved.